gpecorino/Lyric_NLP_Analyzer/README.md

 ## Areas for Improvement
-The model captures many themes present in song lyrics but several limiting factors were encountered during development.
+The model captures many themes present in song lyrics but several limiting factors were encountered during development, including hardware performance constraints.
 The following areas represent the most impactful opportunities for improvement:

 1. **Increase the amount of training data**: The dataset of 900+ songs is functional but on the smaller side for fine-tuning a transformer model.
 Expanding to 2000+ songs, particularly for underrepresented themes, would likely improve generalization and reduce overfitting.